 3. Contractors License

 The local government is in charge of licensing roofing companies, and the licensing requirements vary in every state.
-In areas such as Newark and Texas, contractors are licensed at the city level and not at the state level.
+However, in areas such as Newark and Texas, contractors are licensed at the city level and not at the state level.

 To get a license, you may be required to provide proof of insurance, proof of formal education, or previous work experience.
-You may also have to take an exam that covers construction laws, knowledge of the field, safety requirements, and more.
+Moreover, you may also have to take an exam that covers construction laws, knowledge of the field, safety requirements, and more.

 Get the best insurance coverage for your needs

-Insurance coverage will help protect your business against many risks.
-Without financial liability on your shoulders, you will be able to serve your customers and focus on the important aspect of running your company.
+Hence, insurance coverage will help protect your business against many risks.
+As such, without financial liability on your shoulders, you will be able to serve your customers and focus on the important aspect of running your company.

 Licensing will help you build trust with your customers by proving that you have the necessary experience, knowledge, integrity, and professionalism.
 It will help you build credibility and a strong reputation in your industry.